Hanieh-Sadeghi/Hanieh-Sadeghi/README.md

 # About Me ...  <a href="#">![streamlinehq-no-connection-5-interface-400](https://user-images.githubusercontent.com/105555666/195209989-b42b71d9-a766-479c-a83e-7b8e7e121304.PNG) </a>

-* I a Developer,Self and quick learner.👩🏼‍💻
+- I a Developer,Self and quick learner.👩🏼‍💻
 - I looking to collaborate on to collaborate on open source.
 - Fun fact:I love Painting 🎨, programming 💻, Music 🎹, data science and books.🚀
 - Future Goals: Learn more technologies - Never stop creating new ideas.🦾
 <h4> currently learning 💻📖</h4>
  I am an individual with a keen eye for details, seeking to advance my growing tech career as a Software Developer and bringing my trouble shooting skills to engineer responsive solutions along with like-minded peers.

- ## Languages and Tools: 🤖
+ ## 🤖 Languages and Tools :
  <table>
     <tbody>
         <tr>